UConvertX

 Quick Tips

 When estimating download times, remember that internet speeds are measured in megabits per second, not megabytes.
 To convert your download speed to megabytes per second, divide by 8.
-A 100 Mbps connection downloads at about 12.5 MB per second, so a 1 GB file takes about 80 seconds.
-A 50 Mbps connection downloads at about 6.25 MB per second, making the same 1 GB file take about 160 seconds or roughly 2.7 minutes.
+A 100 Mbps connection downloads at about 12.5 MB per second, so a 1 GB file treated as 1,024 MB in this page's ladder takes about 81.9 seconds.
+A 50 Mbps connection downloads at about 6.25 MB per second, making the same file take about 163.8 seconds or roughly 2.7 minutes.
 For understanding the relationship between bits and bytes, our bits to bytes converter explains this fundamental distinction.

 GB to MB Reference Table